MarbleItUp/MIULevelCreationKit/README.md

 * Unity Editor (2017.2.1 or newer)
 * Pro Builder Unity Asset (free) or other 3D Modeling software

-Unity is needed to import the *MIU_LevelCreationKit.unitypackage* and export Unity Scenes into .level files.
+Unity is needed to import the *MIU_LevelCreationKit.unitypackage* and export Unity Scenes as .level files.
 [ProBuilder](https://assetstore.unity.com/packages/tools/modeling/probuilder-111418) or another 3D Modelling program is needed to create the actual map geometry and generate UV maps.

+In Unity 2018.1 and later, the latest version of ProBuilder can be installed from inside the editor.
+From the Unity menu bar, select *Window > Package Manager* and then find ProBuilder in the list and click Install.

+For Unity 2017.3 or older, you will have to use the older asset store version.

 Once you have Unity and your model creation system of choice, you’re ready to start building!

 Please also review the [Level Creation Kit EULA](https://github.com/MarbleItUp/MIULevelCreationKit/blob/master/LICENSE.md) before continuing.